laravel/framework/readme.md

 - Fix bug causing `increment` calls on model instances to update the whole table.
 - Added `modelKeys` function to the Eloquent collection class.
 - Added `associate` method to the `BelongsTo` relationship.
+- Added ability to register connections in the IoC container.

 ## Beta 4